Tri-Counties Genealogy & History by Joyce M. Tice

 Daily Review, Towanda, Pennsylvania - June 12, 1936

-Robert Arnold, aged 73, passed away Thursday at his home in North Towanda.
+Robert Arnold, aged 73, died Thursday at his home in North Towanda.
 His death was very sudden.
 Mr. Arnold is survived by his wife; three sons, Earl of Sheshequin, Fay of Monroeton and Gerald at home; two daughters, Mabel of Binghamton and Pauline at home, as well as eight grandchildren.
 The funeral arrangements will be announced later.

 Richard C. Lutz Sr., 58, Warren Center